mr-taha-saqib/Elegance-Rack/README.md

 Below are some screenshots of the Elegance Rack application showcasing the user interface:

 ![Homepage](./assets/11.png)
-Homepage with featured products and categories

 ![Product Listing](./assets/22.png)
-Product listing with filters and sorting

 ![Product Details](./assets/33.png)
-Detailed product view with image, description, and reviews

 ![Shopping Cart](./assets/44.png)
-Shopping cart with item summary and total price

 ![Admin Panel](./assets/55.png)
-Admin dashboard for managing products and orders